joblib/joblib/doc/memory.rst

 --------------------------------------

 Function decorated by :meth:`Memory.cache` are :class:`MemorizedFunc`
-objects that, in addtion of behaving like normal functions, expose methods useful for cache exploration and management.
+objects that, in addition of behaving like normal functions, expose methods useful for cache exploration and management.

 .. autoclass:: MemorizedFunc